ibm-cloud-docs/vmwaresolutions/vmonic/faq_kmip.md

 This announcement is applicable only to customers who are using the KMIP for VMware support for Key Protect.
 Customers who are using KMIP for VMware support for Hyper Protect Crypto Services (HPCS) remain unaffected by this announcement.
 The KMIP for VMware support for HPCS continues to function as usual without any impact.

-## Why is the support for Key Management Interoperability Protocol (KMIP™) for VMware® service ending?
+## Why is the support for KMIP for VMware ending?
 {: #faq-kmip-eos-reason}
 {: faq}